riscv-verification/RVVI/docs/rvvi.md

 This signal indicates the current XLEN for the given privilege mode of operation

 **decode:**
-This is a string containing the disassembled instruction at the time either the trap or valid notify event occured.
+This is a string containing the disassembled instruction of the pc at the time either the trap or valid notify event occured.

 **pc:**
 This is the address of the retired instruction at a valid notify event